Indiana Online Sports Betting – Indiana Online Sportsbooks 2024

 Earlier, in the summer of 2019, the Indiana Gaming Commission (IGC) began taking applications and issued temporary Certificates of Authority to casinos and temporary vendor licenses to sportsbook technology providers.
 The approval of temporary emergency sports betting regulations on August 28 is what opened the door for sportsbooks to launch before the first NFL game of the 2019 season.

-For Indiana sports bettors, retail sportsbooks, racetracks, and off-track betting parlors, as well as mobile sportsbook apps, are all now open for business.
+For Indiana bettors, retail sportsbooks, racetracks, and off-track betting parlors, as well as mobile sportsbook apps, are all now open for business.
 It’s a fantastic time to be a sports fan in Indiana.
 If you’re a college hoops bettor, check out our designated page for March Madness betting odds.

 Indiana Mobile and Online Sportsbooks